 The early Society published an occasional magazine, Marlovia, and a number of booklets.
 In the quarter-centenary year, 1964, the Marlowe Society Drama Company put on a performance of Edward the Second at Berkeley Castle, and the Society produced a special souvenir book, displaying for the first time the Corpus Christi portrait, which had been discovered in 1953.

-The present Society Newsletter was begun in 1993.
-It is published twice a year, and contains news of the Society’s activities in order to maintain contact with a world wide membership.
+The present Society Newsletter contains news of the Society’s activities in order to maintain contact with a world wide membership.
 The Newsletter also contains articles ranging from the scholarly to the light-hearted about Marlowe, his life, his works, his contemporaries, and his times, and featuring current attitudes and opinions about Marlowe, book reviews, play reviews, and letters from members.

 The Marlowe Society Research Journal was conceived to provide a medium for more detailed research on Marlowe and related areas of study.
-The first issue was produced in December 2004, and the fourth in September 2006, since when the Journal has been published on this website.
-The Research Journal is the forum for lengthier and more detailed research articles contributed by scholars, academics and Society members.
+The first issue was produced in December 2004, and the fourth in September 2006, as a forum for lengthier and more detailed research articles contributed by scholars, academics and Society members.

 The Society continues to hold periodic meetings for debate, lectures, play- and poetry-readings, as well as organising theatre visits and outings to places of historic interest connected with Marlowe.
-These meetings are usually held four times a year somewhere in or near London – typically in February, May, August, and November.
+There are two ‘Marlowe Days‘, one held in Canterbury and one in London or Cambridge.
+There is an Annual Marlowe Lecture held in November.
 The Annual General Meeting is held on the nearest Saturday or Sunday to 26 February, the day of Marlowe’s baptism.

 Professor Christopher Miles

 Dr C R H Niven